elastic/ecs/rfcs/text/0037-user-fields.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

- The host fields describe information about the host that is relevant to an event and extends the ECS host field set in several ways:
+The User fields describe information about the user that is relevant to an event.

-- The host field set supports additional host bios fields.
+This RFC extends the ECS user field set in several ways:

-- The host field set supports additional host cpu fields.
+- The user field set supports additonal user identifier and name fields to maintain context for the identifier or name.
+- It also defines an authentication field set nested under user.* to describe details of the users authentication attempt relevant to the event.
-- The host field set supports additional fields describing a supplemental details that the host can generate.
+- Lastly, the user field set supports additional fields describing a users account status and account profile details.
 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.
 -->